github-xiaogang/woodpecker/plugin.md

 A web plugin is a bundle stored at the Plugin directory (could be find at the Plugin -> Home menu).
 A plugin bundle should at least has two files:

-	index.html （the plugin`s index page)
+	index.html （the plugin's index page)
 	icon.png (the icon will show at tool bar)

-in the web page you could call App`s service using the method "adhCallClientApi" (defined in Plugin/adh.bundle/adh.js).
+in the web page you could call App's service using the method "adhCallClientApi" (defined in Plugin/adh.bundle/adh.js).

 ``` html
 <!-- in html -->